DanRepik/api_foundry/readme.md

 > Schema objects with multiple primary keys is not currently supported.

-A property can be specified as a primary key by adding the 'x-am-primary-key' attribute to the property.
+A property can be specified as a primary key by adding the 'x-af-primary-key' attribute to the property.
 In the value the key generation strategy must be definied it can be any of;

 | Value    | Description |
 |----------|-------------|